Skip to main content

 Learning Objectives

-• Evaluate the constructive and destructive phases of the Swadeshi Movement
+• Understand the growth of Indian nationalism before and during the Swadeshi Movement

 Frequently Asked Questions